 Hi, my name is Éric.
-When I moved from Esri Canada to Korem a few years ago, one big change involved going from working with a single product suite (ArcGIS), to building solutions using different technologies from multiple providers.
+When I moved from Esri Canada to Korem a few years ago, one big change involved was going from working with a single product suite (ArcGIS), to building solutions using different technologies from multiple providers.
 Over the years, our team has developed in-depth expertise with every major key player in the geospatial industry such as Pitney Bowes, Esri, Hexagon/Intergraph, HERE, TomTom, FME, Alteryx, Google, etc. This experience allows Korem to help companies overcome business challenges that include:

 - Increasing geocoding accuracy and match rates;